peerigon/inspect-loader/README.md

                     }
                 }
             }, {
-                loader: "my-raw-loader" // loader that you want to test/debug }]
+                loader: "my-raw-loader" // raw loader that you want to test/debug }]
         }]
     }